 Share your room instead of your bed with your baby.
 Putting your baby in bed with you raises the risk for strangulation, suffocation, entrapment, and SIDS.
 Bed sharing is not recommended for twins or other higher multiples.
 Babies should sleep in the same room as their parents, close to their parent's bed, but in a separate bed or crib appropriate for infants.
 This sleeping arrangement is recommended ideally for the baby's first year, but should at least be maintained for the first 6 months.

 Don't use infant seats, car seats, strollers, carriers, and swings for routine sleep and daily naps.
-These may lead to blocking of an infant’s airway or suffocation.
+These may lead to blocking of a baby’s airway or suffocation.

-Don't place infants on a couch or armchair for sleep.
-Sleeping on a couch or armchair puts the infant at much higher risk of death, including SIDS.
+Don't place a baby on a couch or armchair for sleep.
+Sleeping on a couch or armchair puts the baby at much higher risk for death, including SIDS.

 Don’t use illegal drugs, drink alcohol, or smoke during pregnancy or after birth.
 Keep your baby away from others who are smoking and areas where others smoke.

-Don't overdress or cover babies face or head.
+Don't overdress or cover baby's face or head.
 This will prevent them from getting overheated, reducing the risks for SIDS.

 Don't use loose blankets or soft objects.
 Don't use bumper pads, pillows, comforters, or blankets in baby’s crib or bassinet.
 This helps prevent suffocation, strangulation, entrapment, or SIDS.

 Don't use cardiorespiratory monitors and commercial devices.
 Don't use wedges, positioners, or special mattresses to help decrease the risk for SIDS and sleep-related infant deaths.
 These devices have not been shown to prevent SIDS.
-In rare cases, they have led to the death of an infant.
+In rare cases, they have led to the death of a baby.

 Always place cribs, bassinets, and play yards in hazard-free areas.
 To reduce the risk for strangulation, be sure there are no dangling cords, wires, or window coverings.